 13 Weeks Pregnant – Your Baby

-Movements increase but it is unlikely that you will be able to feel these movements, especially in a first time pregnancy.
+Movements increase but it’s unlikely you’ll be able to feel these movements at week 13.

-Baby even has its unique set of fingerprints!
+Baby even has a unique set of fingerprints!

-If you want to find out, the most accurate time is at the 18-20 week ultrasound.
+If you want to find out, the most accurate time is the 18-20 week ultrasound.